chrisaberger/checks/index.md

 <a name="ablation">
 ## "Where is the ablation study?"

-The idea of an ablation study is simple yet effective: on important tasks break down and isolate the benefit every contribution you make in the paper.
+The idea of an ablation study is simple yet effective one: on important tasks break down and isolate the benefit every contribution you make in the paper.
 This idea is best explained through example:

 ### Problem
 ```markdown